-Godzilla Giant Japanese Painted Fern will grow to be about 3 feet tall at maturity, with a spread of 6 feet.
-When grown in masses or used as a bedding plant, individual plants should be spaced approximately 3 feet apart.
+Lady in Red Fern will grow to be about 3 feet tall at maturity, with a spread of 24 inches.
 Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
 It grows at a slow rate, and under ideal conditions can be expected to live for approximately 15 years.
 As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
 Be careful not to disturb the crown in late winter when it may not be readily seen!